Overcome's Model Explained

 Global Mental Health Crisis

-Online Support from
+Online Support from Non-Professionals

 After three years of research, we concluded that training non-professionals to deliver online support is the most cost-effective.